webdetails/cdv/README.md

 So we decide to build CDV - a data validator that periodically do a set of tests that answer all the above questions.

+You can see the [Original RFC for CDV](http://pedroalves-bi.blogspot.com/2012/05/cdv-request-for-comments.html).
+Note that not every feature has been implemented

 User interface
 --------------